Submit materials to the Observer

 Field Note:

-- If you wish, Field Notes may consist of photos, drawings, or videos only.
+• Field Notes may include (or consist entirely of) photos, drawings, or videos.

-Don’t write off your observations because you don’t know what the species is or you’re new to observing the natural world.
+Don’t discount an observation because you couldn’t identify the species or you’re new to observing the natural world.
 Asking questions and recording observations is how science progresses.

 Article:

-- Articles should explore a topic, species, group of species, habitat, region, or study in some depth.
-Including a “Literature Cited” section at the end of your article is encouraged.
+• Articles should explore a topic, species, group of species, habitat, region, or study in some depth.
+Including a “Literature Cited” or “References” section at the end of your article is strongly encouraged.

 Formatting